 PART IV: CONCLUSION

-The government’s effective immunity from bankruptcy can be found in two separate but related governmental powers: 1) the government controls the money supply, menaing it controls the degree of inflation; and 2)the government also controls the official inflation indexes
+The government’s effective immunity from bankruptcy can be found in two separate but related governmental powers: 1) the government controls the money supply, meaning it controls the degree of inflation; and 2)the government also controls the official inflation indexes.

 - Daniel Amerman -

-I’ve established the government has both the means and motive to manipulate the CPI in their favor which has resulted in the gross understatement of reported inflation over the past couple of decades.
-Finally, I would like to take a hard look at the actual data and compare non-government inflation figures to the government figures which provides compelling evidence to support my thesis.
+I’ve established the government has both the means and motive to manipulate the CPI in its favor which has resulted in the gross understatement of reported inflation over the past couple of decades.
+Finally, I would like to take a hard look at the actual data I compiled a few years ago and compare non-government inflation figures to the government figures which provides compelling evidence to support my thesis.

 Sources: CRB Commodity Index, Energy Sub-index and Foodstuffs – Commodity Research Bureau.
 Home Prices – S&P/Case Shiller Home Price Index Health Care Insurance - Kaiser/HRET Survey of Employer-Sponsored Health Benefits PPI and CPI – Bureau of Labor Statistics (A tremendous resource regarding the topic of government manipulation of the CPI is a website founded by John Williams – Shadowstats.com.
 Williams reverse engineers the current inflation data to calculate the CPI without all the adjustments.
 He is essentially calculating it as it was done in the 1970’s.
 According to Williams, inflation according to the original CPI is running in excess of 11% YOY.)
 While the prices of the daily necessities such as food, energy, housing and healthcare have all increased anywhere from 60 – 300% over the past six years, the government figure used by the Federal Reserve to create monetary policy is a measly 13%.
 The most telling disparity is the difference in prices throughout the supply chain.
 Notice how PPI – Intermediate Goods is almost three times that of the Core CPI.
 Each layer of reporting is subject to more and more manipulation therefore the prices are further suppressed.
 It is apparent that the Government’s calculation of the CPI is far different than that of the experience of the average US citizen.
 Unfortunately, the CPI lie hits hardest those who can least afford it.
 Low-income persons who spend the majority of their income on energy and food or elderly persons who are living on a fixed income are financially crippled by rising prices.
 As an investor you need to understand the reason why the government must inflate the economy and why they lie about it.
 Over the past couple of decades, our country has operated huge deficits (both trade and budge) amassing enormous debts (this year alone the Governments budget deficit is suppose to top $500B).
 There are only two ways for a government to finance deficit spending – taxes and/or inflation.
 The current funding method is debt, but debt is nothing more than deferred taxes or inflation.
 Taxation is too unpopular and can be self-defeating so inflation is the only plausible way for our government to bail itself out of the current hole it is in.
 US Inflationary policy will continue – it has too.
 The government and the Federal Reserve have a fiduciary responsibility to the US populace to control inflation which puts them in a bind.
 Since inflation is the unintended consequence of irresponsible government spending and since they are root cause of the inflationary mess, it is difficult for them to admit responsibility much less find viable solutions to the problem.
 So they lie about it.
 The government and the Federal Reserve had no intention creating inflation, but they did and now they either have to come clean or lie about it.
 Given the prideful nature our nation’s top elected officials and bankers, I’m compelled to believe that they find it easier to manipulate the data and lie about inflation than to admit responsibility.